-The Cedar Lake Supervisor is accepting requests for 2018 Fish-Off/Fishing Tournament Permit (PDF).
+The Cedar Lake Supervisor starts accepting requests for Fish-Off/Fishing Tournament Permits (PDF) starting January 2 at 8 a.m.
 Date requests for Cedar Lake permits are reserved on a first come, first served basis.
 Call 618-549-1841 for available dates and to reserve your specific event.
 Statewide fishing tournament permits are also required for organized competitive fishing events.
 Contact the Illinois Department of Natural Resources or I Fish Illinois for more information.

 Archery Deer Hunting Season

 Archery deer hunting is the only hunting allowed at Cedar Lake, but it's not permitted during the two shotgun seasons.
 View the hunting fact sheet (PDF).

 If the heat and humidity is getting to you this summer, try cooling off in the refreshing water of Cedar Lake at Poplar Camp Beach.
 Information about the beach includes: